ltgcgo/docs/src/octavia/components.md

 ## Splash
 > _See also: [Octavia Splash]()_

+> **Warning**
+>
+> Pick one between Dirigere and Splash, or you may encounter conflicts.

-**Octavia Splash** is a lightweight MIDI event routing, real-time disassembly and manipulation tool, akin to _Bome SendSX_, _SNoize MIDI Monitor_  and the MIDI port settings dialogue in DAWs.
+**Octavia Splash** is a lightweight MIDI event routing, real-time disassembly and manipulation tool, akin to _[Bome SendSX](https://www.bome.com/products/sendsx)_, _[SNoize MIDI Monitor](https://www.snoize.com/MIDIMonitor/)_, [ShowMIDI](https://github.com/gbevin/ShowMIDI) and the MIDI port settings dialogue in DAWs.
 It's one of the two spiritual successors of the old Octavia middleware.